Phase transitions, anomalous baryon number violation and electroweak multiplet dark matter: Theory formalism

-where the constraint of $f_3(\xi)=f(\xi)$ is applied as in the original MK configuration.
-In the second line, we apply the boundary conditions $f(0)=0$ and $f(\infty)=1$.
 Compare the second line of Eq.~(\ref{eq:Q_B_KL_convention}) and Eq.~(\ref{eq:Q_B_MK_convention}), we see that the expression of $Q_B$ is different in these two configurations\footnote{For KL configuration with $f_3(\xi)=f(\xi)$, we will obtain a profile factor of $\frac{2}{\pi}(-1+f(\xi))^2$ in the second line of $Q_B(\text{KL})$, which is different with that in MK case, the $\frac{2}{\pi}f^2(\xi)$. }.
 Moreover, its value depends explicitly on the choice of field boundary conditions.
 A complete analysis of the boundary conditions is carried out in later Sec.~\ref{sec:Sphaleron energy, monopole mass and equation of motions}, where we show that our choice of boundary conditions used here is unique in order to obtain a finite sphaleron energy.
 Such a sign difference may or may not affect the BNV process, and we deter such implication into future studies.

 We also note that, as demonstrated in Ref.~\cite{Klinkhamer:1984di}, an additional gauge transformation (\yd{$U_c$}) can be applied to make the gauge field falls off faster than $1/r$ so that the surface term in Eq.~\eqref{eq:Q_B sphaleron definition new} vanishes,